MarkusMueller-DS/Data-Scientist-Udacity-Nanodegree/Disaster Response Pipeline/README.md

 - tested LogisticRegression as part of MultiOutputClassifier with Gridserach:
   - C: [0.01, 0.1, 1, 10, 100]
   - solver: ['saga', 'lbfgs']

-LogisticRegression with C=10 and solver='saga' produced the highest scores and was therefore used as the classifier.
+<b>LogisticRegression with C=10 and solver='saga' produced the highest scores and was therefore used as the classifier.</b>

 ### Libraries
 - numpy